StarfilesFileSharing/hydrafiles/README.md

 #### 2. Connect to Hydrafiles

-**Option A: Running a Node** improves availability as your node talks to all nodes in the network instead of relying on just one.
-Your node also verifies that files haven't been tampered with before forwarding them.
+**Option A: Running a Client** improves availability as your client talks to all peers instead of relying on just one.
+Your client also verifies that files haven't been tampered with before forwarding them.

 To run a full node, follow [deploy instructions](#how-do-i-setup-a-node).

 **Option B: Running a Reverse Proxy** is cheaper but less safe as file integrity can't be verified.
-It is not recommended to rely on a reverse-proxied node as exit points.
+It is not recommended to rely on a reverse-proxied peer as am exit point.

 To set up the reverse proxy, first choose a Hydrafiles IP from a [poular node](#popular-nodes).
 Then configure [Nginx](https://www.digitalocean.com/community/tutorials/how-to-configure-nginx-as-a-reverse-proxy-on-ubuntu-22-04), [Caddy](https://caddyserver.com/docs/quick-starts/reverse-proxy), or similar software to point port 80 to the IP.

 #### 3. Announce Node (Optional)

-When your node first starts, it attempts to announce your node to all known nodes.
-A few hours after the node first starts, check with other nodes to ensure your node is known.
-If your node isn't known by other nodes (or this one), you can announce your node to a [popular node](#popular-nodes).
+When your client first starts, it attempts to announce itself to all known peers.
+A few hours after the client first starts, check other peers to ensure your client is known.
+If your client isn't known by other peers (or this one), you can announce your node to a [popular node](#popular-nodes).

 ### Donate Storage